 First and foremost, there are a couple things this site will not feature.
 News & rumor bulletins will be left to the already countless sites on the web which compete in this field.
 Furthermore, do not expect any reviews as it is my strong belief that all films have an audience.
 Ever read diametrically opposite reviews of the same movie, as if the reviewers viewed two completely separate movies?
 Reviews are the personal opinions of a specific writer—professional or not—which should in no way serve as a measure of a film’s potential.
 By providing some insight into the filmmakers themselves, I hope to encourage a curiosity about their filmography, which may engender an interest to see, or similarly, lead to a desire to screen their works at an event for those who are in the position to make such decisions.

 The heart and soul of Indievisual are interviews and articles.
 The newest interviews will be presented boldly with a large featured image in the Latest Interview section while interviews recently featured will be found just below in Featured Interviews.
 If you’re looking for More Interviews, check the section on the front page or click at the top menu for a listing of all interviews.
-The Side Stories section contains contributed articles as well as profiles of people, organizations, and events active in Japan’s independent film scene.
-Finally, Caught My Eye features brief write-ups about movies I consider worthy of notice or that I am personally excited to see.
+The Side Stories section contains contributed articles as well as profiles of people, coverage of events active in Japan’s independent film scene, and other non-interview articles.
+Finally, Caught My Eye features brief summaries about movies I consider worthy of notice or that I am personally excited to see.
 If at all possible, English-subtitled trailers are included.

-As we grow, new sections may be added or current features expanded.
-Whatever form Indievisual may take, however, we will remain committed to long form writing, and continue aspiring to be an independent channel of information and insight connecting Japan’s independent filmmakers with their audience abroad.
+As the site grows, new sections may be added or current features expanded.
+Whatever form Indievisual may take, however, I will remain committed to long form writing, and continue aspiring to be an independent channel of information and insight connecting Japan’s independent filmmakers with their audience abroad.